 We love the natural beauty and quality of hardwood flooring.
-Wood is our passion, and we have fallen in love with the distinct properties of the wood used in our hardwoods.
+Wood is our passion, and we have fallen in love with the distinct properties of each wood species for flooring used in our water resistant wood flooring.
 White oak, hickory and maple flooring each have unique characteristics and strengths that enhance and enliven a living space.

 Installing hardwood floors can be an excellent investment to add value and elegance to your home.
-But which type of wood works best for your application?
+But which type of wood species works best for your flooring?
 With so many species to choose from, we decided to take a closer look at a couple of favorites to help you decide.

 White oak has a long-standing tradition in American history.
 Many ships throughout the 1700s used white oak in their production, and it was instrumental in reconstructing the vessels moving to-and-from the New World.These all-American ships not only transported people but improved the exporting trade that was beginning to emerge.
 The wood was also commonly used to make barrels for rum and molasses.